Iran demands end to U.N. missile sanctions, West refuses

 If there is a nuclear deal, it will include a draft U.N.
 Security Council resolution that, once adopted, would terminate all U.N. nuclear-related sanctions while simultaneously re-imposing other existing restrictions on Iran.

-The six powers argue that removing those measures could further destabilize the region.
+The six powers argue that removing those measures could further destabilise the region.

 "Intense work is going on to try and conclude by the deadline," a senior Western diplomat said, referring to Tuesday.